 Check for visual consistency

 Your website should have a consistent look.
-The fonts and colors on all the pages should stick to a uniform style so that nothing seems out of place.
+The fonts and colors on all the pages should stick to a uniform style so that nothing seems out of place to maintain user experience.

 A penetration test involves employing a hacker or team of hackers to try and gain access to your systems.
 Web applications that record user names, emails, passwords, and other sensitive personal information are particularly ripe targets for real world hackers.

-With good penetration testing, you can identify any potential vulnerabilities, allowing you to apply extra protection to these areas.
+With good penetration testing (or security testing), you can identify any potential vulnerabilities, allowing you to apply extra protection to these areas.